 Many pathways can lead to a degree from Cornell’s College of Agriculture and Life Sciences.
-Transfer students have become an integral part of the CALS student body; each year, approximately 300 transfer students from across the country and around the world are welcomed at CALS.
+Transfer students have become an integral part of the CALS student body; each year, we welcome transfer students from across the country and around the world.
 These students bring a diversity of work and life experiences to the community; some have recently graduated from high school, while others are continuing their education after taking some time away from academics.

 No matter what path you have traveled to get here, take time to explore the opportunities that CALS has to offer!

 Before You Apply

 Choose a Major

 Which courses are required to transfer to CALS

 Meet Ezra to get answers to your questions about CALS and transfer admissions